RandomGekko44/SimracingCalculator/README.md

 # SimracingCalculator

-Command line calculator app for Assetto Corsa Competizione
+Command line calculator app for Assetto Corsa Competizione (ACC)

 Features:
   - Calculate the fuel necessary to complete a race session.